 Gone are the days when development and operations teams operated in silos, only occasionally crossing paths.
 This approach significantly delays the development and launch of new applications.
-Today's savvy IT leaders recognize that DevOps is a far more efficient strategy.
+Savvy IT leaders know that DevOps is a far more efficient strategy.

-To aid startups in leveraging this modern approach, we've put together a comprehensive guide to DevOps.
+To help startups use this modern approach, I've compiled a comprehensive DevOps for startups guide.
 By adopting these strategies, you can revolutionize your startup's workflow and position yourself as an innovator.

 What is DevOps?

 One of the biggest advantages of creating a DevOps culture is that you can use it to foster collaboration.
-When you’re committed to continuous delivery, members of your DevOps team must share ideas and give each other feedback in a timely manner.
+When you’re committed to continuous delivery, members of your DevOps team must share ideas and give each other feedback promptly.
+Immediate satisfaction!
 That’s why DevOps is so helpful for accelerating the application launch cycle.

 Why Startups Need DevOps